MirageNet/Mirage/doc/Articles/Guides/GameObjects/NetworkBehaviour.md

 Callbacks can be used to make sure code is executed at the right time.

-The network callbacks are found inside <xref:NetworkIdentity> so they can also be used outside of an NetworkBehaviour.
+The network callbacks are found inside <xref:Mirage.NetworkIdentity> so they can also be used outside of an NetworkBehaviour.

 See [NetworkBehaviour CallBacks](../CallBacks/NetworkBehaviour.md) and related sections for more information.